alexsimonrod/Neural-Network-for-numbers-recognition/README.md

 On this project we have also tested the transfer learning and data augmentation techniques.

-Project realized by Alejandro Simón Rodríguez && Iñaki Garcia Ramos
+Project realized by Alejandro Simón Rodríguez and Iñaki García Ramos